onox/orka/docs/numerics/tensors/index.md

     - Numbers in tensors are always floating-point numbers because of the generic parameter of the package `:::ada Orka.Numerics.Tensors`.

-    - Special matrix decompositions are not implemented yet.
+    - SVD matrix decomposition is not implemented yet.

 ##  Image